TotalTechGeek/DiscreteCrypt/readme.md

 java -jar Dave.jar
 ```

 Which will execute the init script.
-This will build the code for x86/x86_64 platforms.
-ARM support is coming soon.
+This will build the code for x86, x86_64, and ARM platforms.
+It might build for other platforms, but caveat emptor.
+Due to the use of digestpp, it is unlikely the full project will build for non-little endian platforms.

-The tool will grab the necessary dependencies to build the project (like cryptopp, cppcrypto, and potentially yasm).
+The tool will grab the necessary dependencies to build the project (like cryptopp, digestpp, and my modified kuznyechik library).

 This tool is developed to compile with g++, clang (aliased as g++), and Mingw32_64.
 The compiler must have C++11 support, previous compilers are untested.